wp-plugins/woo-widget-product-slideshow/readme.txt

 WooCommerce Widget Product Slider enables you to create slick Product Sliders in any sidebar or widgetized area on your site.
 Home page, Footer, multiple sidebars.

+>= New Generation WooCommerce Extension =
+>
+> backbone.js, Sass and WooCommerce API make the a3rev WooCommerce Product sliders the most advanced WooCommerce plugins in the world.
+>
+>* All front end functions build with [backbone.js](http://backbonejs.org/)
+>* Front end Widget Sliders built with [Sass](http://sass-lang.com/) #dynamic {Stylesheets}
+>* Full automatic integration with [WooCommerce JSON RESTful API](https://github.com/woothemes/woocommerce/issues/5942).

+> Welcome to a new generation of WooCommerce plugins that are - <em>'Lightweight, fast and powerful'</em>

 = Key Features =

 * Creates an eye catching product slideshow in any widgetized area or sidebar.